C2TEAM165/TEAM-175/index.md

  with Forge itself, you're in the right place!

-# FEEDBACK

-Please read the contributing guidelines found [here](CONTRIBUTING.md) before making a pull request.

 ### Contributor License Agreement
 We require all contributors to acknowledge .
 Please ensure you have a valid email address associated with your GitHub account to do this.
 If you have previously signed it, you should be OK.

-#### Donate
-*Forge is a large project with many collaborators working on it around the clock.
-Forge is and will always remain free to use and modify.
-However, it costs money to run such a large project as this, so please consider [becoming a patron](https://www.patreon.com/LexManos).*